Dreamy-Jy/learning_rmk/docs/heuristics_blinky.md

 At the time of writing the Author is a Junior level Frontend-leaning Product Engineer, and new Rustacean.

-The has prior embedded experience in Arduino as a high school student, and programming STM32's with C in a college setting.
+The Author has prior embedded experience in Arduino as a high school student, and programming STM32's with C in a college setting.

 ## Heuristics Learned